Lemon Basil Zoodles with Ricotta & Roasted Cherry Tomatoes

 - Can I use store-bought zoodles?

-Yes, pre-spiralized zucchini works fine—just pat them dry before sautéing. - Is ricotta okay for diabetics?
+Yes, pre-spiralized zucchini works fine—just pat them dry before sautéing. - Is ricotta okay for people with diabetes?

 Yes, especially part-skim ricotta—it’s low in carbs and high in protein. - Can I make this vegan?